TonyAnciaux/HITW_close_the_gap/README.md

 2. The NGO picks up the equipment and sends it to one of its three reconditioning partners;
 3. It receives a list of the material that has been reconditioned, a different format for each partner;
 4. The material is sent to a local donor.
-The lack of a common structure in the listings makes it impossible to use the data.
-The creation of a tool that standardises the different sources could change everything by finally offering the possibility of reporting.

 #### The challenge
 The lack of a common structure in the listings makes it impossible to use the data.
 The creation